ranaswe2/Entertainment-Rental-Shop/README.md

 item will have different options (for example, CDs will have their genre).
-Other features of the system will include a monthly report that'll show the user the most popular item, the number of times each item has been loaned and returned, and the total of items that have been landed and returned.
+Other features of the system will include a monthly report that'll show the user the most popular item, the number of times each item has been loaned and returned, and the total of items that have been landed and returned.</br>
-The system must include the following features:
+The system must include the following features:</br>
-● Loan and return items, Tracking details of who has it.
+● Loan and return items, Tracking details of who has it.</br>
-● Users can reserve items before loaning.
+● Users can reserve items before loaning.</br>
-● Fine for overdue items with details
+● Fine for overdue items with details</br>
-● Charge for losing or missing an item.
+● Charge for losing or missing an item.</br>
-● Ability to select multiple types of items to be loaned at once.
+● Ability to select multiple types of items to be loaned at once.</br>
-● More than one option for each of the items (for example, each item has a genre associated with it, if loaning a DVD it might be a horror film) ● Shows item availability when loaning and the quantity.
+● More than one option for each of the items </br>
+● Shows item availability when loaning and the quantity.</br>
-● Option to print details about a single item onto a file that includes; item details, number of copies on loan and available, and the earliest return date
+● Option to print details about a single item onto a file that includes; item details, number of copies on loan and available, and the earliest return date</br>
-● Search facility and inventory checking
+● Search facility and inventory checking</br>
-● Login system with different users (standard and admin), with the ability to register new users with admin approval.
+● Login system with different users (standard and admin), with the ability to register new users with admin approval.</br>
-● Option to log off once user us finished
+● Option to log off once user us finished</br>
-● Cataloguing ability to register new items, update items and delete items, within the shops database
+● Cataloguing ability to register new items, update items and delete items, within the shops database</br>
-● Monthly report page that will check most popular item, number of times each item has been loaned and returned, and total of items that have been landed and returned
+● Monthly report page that will check most popular item, number of times each item has been loaned and returned, and total of items that have been landed and returned</br>